pschanely/scoredb/README.md

 ![Graph of bucket elimination during execution](bucket_execution.png)

+# Run It

+Scoredb has a straightforward programatic interface, but you can also run a standalone HTTP server like so:

+> $ scoredb serve -datadir delmedir -port 11625
+> $ curl -XPOST http://localhost:11625/index -d '{"age":38, "weight":190}'
+> $ curl -G 'http://localhost:11625/query' --data-urlencode 'score=["sum", ["field", "age"], ["field", "weight"]]'

 # Limitations

 ScoreDB is minimalistic and highly specialized; it is intended to just act as one piece of a larger system: